-The Policy and Budget team is responsible for coordinating the process for proposed changes to DPI administrative rules.
+The Legislative and Policy Outreach Team responsible for coordinating the process for proposed changes to DPI administrative rules.
 The list of all proposed rule modifications that are currently in process can be viewed by clicking here.
-The list of all final rules that have been promulgated can be found by clicking on the Archived Rules page.
+An archive of final rules that have been promulgated can be found by clicking on the Archived Final Rules page.

 What is a Rule?